-Wharton Professor Adam Grant discourses negotiation skills in his book ‘Give and Take’.
+Wharton Professor Adam Grant discourses negotiation tactics in his book ‘Give and Take’.
 Apparently some of the ideas fly in the face of conventional wisdom but they are backed by solid research and experience.

 Don’t be reserved